binghuan/MyRakutenSingapore/README.md

 Coding Test 2.
 You can find "Share Link(=answer link)" at inside of Share icon on repl.it.
 Please share this "Share Link" with him.

-## Question1 - Cout up android Application:
+## Question1 - Count up android Application:
 Please create android app will do below things;
 	1. Every time user tap the button on the screen, the number will count up like 1,2,3,4,5,.....
 	2. This count up logic is using ndk and user interface is using SDK.